Giksai/lens-qa/README.md

 #### note!
 It is better to clean reports directory before tests.

+Running tests in debug mode requires artifacts/logs folder.

 TODO - Chose task runner you are familiar with and reports directory cleanup before tests.

 ### Test environment

 #### Prerequisites

-You must have Java and Node.js installed in your system to run tests.
+You must have Java, Node.js, Visual Studio and Python installed in your system to run tests.
-Solution tested under Java 8 and Node.js 10.
+Solution tested under Java 8 and Node.js 12.14.0.

 #### Test configuration